MinaFoundation/PGT_gptSurveySummarizer/README.md

 To edit survey respond count of users.
 Username is the discord username, count is + or - count.
 For example: "+4", "-1", "0"

+### /gptsurvey view-survey-counts
+Views survey counts of users which may be edited.

+### /gptsurvey view-discord-survey-counts
+View survey counts of users responded only by Discord.

 ## Docker Image

 ### Build It